gilbertchen/duplicacy/README.md

 * Store each chunk in the storage using a file name derived from its hash, and rely on the file system API to manage chunks without using a centralized indexing database
 * Apply a *two-step fossil collection* algorithm to remove chunks that become unreferenced after a backup is deleted

-The [design document](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md) explains lock-free duplication in detail.
+The [design document](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md) explains lock-free deduplication in detail.

 ## Getting Started